-The CQP is a three level program available in both official languages.
+The CQP is a three-level program available in both official languages.
 For those accepted, the Program will include the following courses (for more detail refer to the chart below):

-- The Introduction to Insolvency Course, providing an overview of the profession and allowing candidates to acquire a general understanding of the insolvency and restructuring field; - The Core Knowledge Course, presenting the technical background needed by an insolvency and restructuring professional to practice; and - The Applied Knowledge Course, an application-based course training candidates to develop and apply the skills required to succeed in their future career as an Insolvency and Restructuring Professional; and
+- The Introduction to Insolvency Course, providing an overview of the profession and allowing candidates to acquire a general understanding of the insolvency and restructuring field; - The Core Knowledge Course, presenting the technical background needed by an insolvency and restructuring professional to practice; and - The Applied Knowledge Course, an application-based course training candidate to develop and apply the skills required to succeed in their future career as an Insolvency and Restructuring Professional; and - In addition, candidates will need to successfully complete the Insolvency Counsellor's Qualification Course, which provides the theoretical foundation of insolvency counselling.

-Considering that Superintendent staff cannot become members of CAIRP, they shall be exempt from this specific entrance requirement.
+2 Considering that Superintendent staff cannot become members of CAIRP, they shall be exempt from this specific entrance requirement.
 Superintendent staff will be charged an administration fee equivalent to CAIRP's articling associate fee and will receive CAIRP's mailings.